Driver's License Copy Request - Another Scam

 Obviously, they hope that your driver's license uses your Social Security Number.
 Putting your SSN together with your resume gives them everything they need to steal your identity.

-In the incident reported by SJB, the applicant's driver's license did not contain his SSN, so the scammers responded with a form requesting other detailed financial information, including the SSN.
-The job seeker became suspicious and contacted the SeniorJobBank people, fortunately, before responding.
+Since, in this case, the applicant's driver's license did not contain his SSN, the scammers responded with a form requesting other detailed financial information, including the SSN and bank account number.
+Fortunately, the job seeker became suspicious and contacted the job board before responding to the request.

 You need to be a savvy consumer of job search site services to protect yourself, and, unfortunately, you need always to be on your guard against scams.
 Even the best job sites, run by very consciencious people, can be fooled - at least once - by a sophisticated scammer.

 For More Information: